|Chapter: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 |||Association Governance|

 (8) Perform any acts as may be proper to conduct the election with fairness to all members in accordance with this article, the Corporations Code, and all applicable rules of the association regarding the conduct of the election that are not in conflict with this article.

-(d) An inspector of elections shall perform all duties impartially, in good faith, to the best of the inspector of election's ability, and as expeditiously as is practical.
+(d) An inspector of elections shall perform all duties impartially, in good faith, to the best of the inspector of election's ability, and as expeditiously as is practical, and in a manner that protects the interest of all members of the association.
 If there are three inspectors of elections, the decision or act of a majority shall be effective in all respects as the decision or act of all.
 Any report made by the inspector or inspectors of elections is prima facie evidence of the facts stated in the report.

 Prior Law: Old CID Section 1363.03(c)